-At the University of Louisiana at Lafayette, advising is a crucial component of keeping our students on track to graduation.
+Advising is a crucial component of keeping our students on track to graduation.
 Advisors assist students in course selection each semester and help them navigate through their college years.
 Prior to registration, an advising hold is placed on student accounts.
-This ensures that students and advisors connect at least once each semester.
-Advisors lift this hold after they have met with their students.
+Advisors lift this hold after they are advised.
 Ideally, this system of regular meetings allows advisors and advisees to develop a mutually beneficial relationship during the student’s time at the university.

 - Schedule regular meetings with your advisor.
-One of these should be during the designated advising periods each semester.
+These should be during the designated advising periods each semester.